A Trust Crisis In Simulation-Based Inference? Your Posterior Approximations Can Be Unfaithful: Introduction

 While simulation-based inference targets domain sciences, advances in the field are mainly driven from a machine learning perspective.
-The field, therefore, inherits the quality assessments \citep{lueckmann2021benchmarking} customary to the machine learning literature, such as the minimization of classical divergence criteria.
-Despite recent developments of post hoc diagnostics to inspect the quality of likelihood-free approximations \citep{cranmer2015approximating, Brehmer:2018eca, brehmer2019mining, Hermans:2020skz, lueckmann2021benchmarking, sbc, dalmasso2020confidence}, assessing whether approximate inference results are sufficiently reliable for scientific inquiry remains largely unanswered whenever fitting criteria are not globally optimized or whenever the data is limited.
-In fact, domain sciences, and more specifically the physical sciences, are not necessarily interested in the \emph{exactness} of an approximation.
+The field, therefore, inherits the quality assessments \citep{lueckmann2021benchmarking} customary to the machine learning literature, primarily targeting the exactness of the approximation.
+In fact, domain sciences, and more specifically the physical sciences, are not necessarily interested in the exactness of an approximation.
 Instead, in the tradition of Popperian falsification, they often seek to {\bfseries constrain parameters} of interest as much as possible at a given confidence level.
-Scientific examples include frequentist confidence intervals on the mass of the Higgs boson \citep{aad2012observation}, Bayesian credible regions on cosmological parameters \citep{gilman2018probing,Planck:2018vyg}, or constraints on the intrinsic parameters of binary black hole coalescences \citep{abbott2016gw151226}.
-From a Bayesian perspective, this implies that statistical approximations in simulation-based inference should ideally come with \emph{conservative} guarantees to not produce credible regions smaller than they should be.
-Incorrectly constraining model parameters would otherwise impede scientific inquiry.
+Scientific examples include frequentist confidence intervals on the mass of the Higgs boson \citep{aad2012observation}, Bayesian credible regions on cosmological parameters \citep{gilman2018probing,Planck:2018vyg}, constraints on the intrinsic parameters of binary black hole coalescences \citep{abbott2016gw151226}, or characterizing the space of circuit configurations giving rise to rhythmic activity in the crustacean stomatogastric ganglion \citep{gonccalves2020training}.
+Wrongly excluding plausible values could drive the scientific inquiry in the wrong direction, whereas failing to exclude implausible values because of too conservative estimations is much less detrimental.
+This implies that statistical approximations in simulation-based inference should ideally come with conservative guarantees to not produce credible regions smaller than they should be, even when the approximations are not faithful.
+Despite recent developments of post hoc diagnostics to inspect the quality of likelihood-free \citep{cranmer2015approximating, Brehmer:2018eca, brehmer2019mining, Hermans:2020skz, lueckmann2021benchmarking, sbc, dalmasso2020confidence} and likelihood-based \citep{geweke1991evaluating,gelman1992inference,raftery1991many,dixit2017mcmc,sbc} approximations, assessing whether approximate inference results are sufficiently reliable for scientific inquiry remains largely unanswered whenever fitting criteria are not globally optimized or whenever the data is limited.